Cauda Equina Syndrome

-Although auto and motorcycle accidents, or any other situation that causes compression of the spinal cord in the cauda equina region can cause Cauda Equina Syndrome, there are a variety of other causes commonly known to result in Cauda Equina Syndrome.
+Although automobile accidents, motorcycle accidents, or other situations that causes compression of the spinal cord in the cauda equina region can cause Cauda Equina Syndrome, there are a variety of other causes commonly known to result in Cauda Equina Syndrome.
 Surgical errors, anesthesia errors, hospital infections, herniated intervertebral discs, misdiagnosed spinal tumors, inflammatory conditions and degenerative diseases are some of the other potential causes of Cauda Equina Syndrome.

 Cauda Equina Lawsuit Results: $1.1 Million Chiropractic Malpractice Failure to Diagnose Cauda Equina Syndrome

 Eric Ratinoff recovered $1.1 million on behalf of a man whose chiropractor failed to diagnose Cauda Equina Syndrome, resulting in permanent paralysis.
 The compensation will pay for the client’s long term medical treatment and attendant care needs for the rest of his life.

 Some of the most common causes of injury to the spinal cord in the cauda equina region include:

 - Spinal anesthesia errors

 - High local anesthetic concentrations around the cauda equina